ngchianglin/ngx_http_uri_whitelist_module/README.md

 * context: Location

 Specifies the URL to be whitelisted.
 The directive can be specified multiple times for different URLs.
 Each URL must start with a "/" and is relative the web document root.
+Do not specify any query string, the module does not check query string.

-Example,
+Usage Example,

     wh_list_uri /;
     wh_list_uri /index.html;